dart-lang/site-www/src/tools/index.md

 a great, no-download-required way to learn Dart syntax and to experiment with Dart language features.
-It supports Dart's core libraries, except for VM libraries such as dart:io.
+It supports Dart's core libraries, except for VM libraries such as `dart:io`.

 ### IDEs and editors